 A rotator cuff injury can cause a great deal of pain or a dull ache.
 However, pain is not the only symptom that can indicate damage to the rotator cuff.
 Other symptoms of a rotator cuff injury include sleep disturbances, especially when lying on the side of the injury, weakness in the arm, and difficulty performing certain tasks such as reaching behind your back or over your head.

 Without treatment, a rotator cuff injury can result in permanent impairment.
 A person could experience a permanent loss in the range of motion or permanent weakness of the shoulder or arm.
 In severe cases, an individual could experience progressive degeneration of the shoulder joint.

 As stated above, car accidents can cause a person to suffer a rotator cuff injury.
 However, age, occupation, extra-curricular activities, and family history are also factors in a person’s risk of developing a rotator cuff injury.
 Rotator cuff injuries range from mild to severe.

 Tendinitis occurs because of overuse of the rotator cuff.
 People with certain jobs that require repetitive use of the shoulders can develop tendinitis.
 Bursitis is an inflammation of the fluid-filled sacs that cushion the tendons of the rotator cuff from the underlying bone.

 Rotator cuff tears and strains are usually caused by acute injury or trauma to the shoulder or from overuse.
-In a car accident or other injury, the tendons and muscles of the rotator cuff can tear or become strained.
+In a car accident, slip and fall or other injury, the tendons and muscles of the rotator cuff can tear or become strained.
 With a partial tear, the tendon is damaged but not severed from the bone.
 However, without proper treatment, the injury can worsen, causing a complete tear.
 A complete tear means that the tendon is no longer attached to the bone.